-So what are all those lenses?
+So would all those lenses be for??
 There have been rumours from Korean tech site The Elec claiming that the S21 would get two optical zoom lenses -- offering 3x and 10x zoom, respectively.
 It seems unlikely that the standard S21 would have two lenses, especially now we’ve seen renders of it sporting three cameras, but the S21 Ultra is a perfect candidate.

 While the S20 Ultra came with an incredible 100x hybrid zoom, Samsung reduced it to 50x on the Note 20 Ultra.
 It’s possible that the extended optical zoom could offer an even longer zoom feature, though it seems more likely that it’ll be used to improve the overall quality of long-range zoom.

 As for the others, it seems likely the S21 would include the mainstay ultrawide angle lens, while the fifth remains a complete mystery.
 It could be that Samsung is still including a Time of Flight sensor, as it did on the S20 Ultra, or there's always a possibility it's something else.
 A LIDAR sensor would be sensible upgrade, like the iPhone 12 Pro and Pro Max, but so far there's no evidence Samsung is even considering that possibility